Last Updated on : 2023-05-15 07:37:34download

-This topic describes information about CBx modules to implement MCU connection development.
+This topic describes information about implementing serial communication between CBx series modules and MCUs.

-Connections between a module and a 3.3V microcontroller unit (MCU)
+Connection between a module and a 3.3V MCU

-In the following figure, voltage level shifting can be implemented with a bidirectional level shifter chip, a MOS transistor, or a triode.
+In the following circuit diagram, voltage level translation can be implemented with a bidirectional voltage-level translator, a MOS transistor, or a triode.

-The following table lists the specifications of CBx modules, including the pins that are used for serial communication with an MCU.
+The following table lists the specification and pin information of CBx modules for serial communication with an MCU.

-Each time the module is powered on, the setup time
+t1.
+Every time the module is powered on,

-t2 of the high-level voltage of the module’s GPIO pin must be greater than or equal to the setup time
+t2 must be greater than or equal to

 t2 is less than